xiangyuan/blog/2011/9/12/django-forms-with-multiple-inheritance.rst

 edit form.
 On another page you might want to offer a username change.
 If you try to validate one of those forms using POST data for the provided fields only, the validation will fail because there are other mandatory fields.
-In that case, Python's support for multiple inheritance will help you.
+In that case, Python's support for multiple inheritance may suit you.

 Multiple form inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~~~